 A study of each book of the New Testament.
 Emphasis is placed on an understanding of the background of the author and the writing of each book, as well as key elements such as its theme, key verse, and key words.
 The contents of each book are studied in summary form.
-A survey of the intertestamental period is also included.
+A survey of the inter-testamental period is also included.
 (Prerequisite: BI115)

-This course is offered in two formats: in-person and online.
-Students registered for in-person attend the classes in person, online students attend the classes via the online classroom.
-For both in-person and online students, assignments and interaction outside of the class period are done in the learning management system.
+This is a blended class, meaning that both campus and online students take this class together.
+Campus students attend the classes in person, online students attend the classes via the online classroom.
+All interaction and assignments for campus and online students are done in the online classroom.

 II.
-LEARNING OUTCOMES
+OBJECTIVES